-Dr Tu’uhevaha Kaitu’u-Lino is a senior research scientist with a focus on clinical translation.
+A/Prof Tu’uhevaha Kaitu’u-Lino is a Principal Research fellow with a focus on clinical translation.

 Tu'uhevaha leads the Diagnostics Discovery and Reverse Translation Group within the research arm of Mercy Perinatal.

-Tu’uhevaha works closely with the FLAG investigators, Prof Stephen Tong, Prof Sue Walker and Dr Teresa MacDonald where her focus is identifying new factors that are deranged within the bloodstream of women preceding their diagnosis of fetal growth restriction or preeclampsia.
+Tu’uhevaha works closely with Prof Stephen Tong, Prof Sue Walker and Dr Teresa MacDonald where she leads the laboratory studies to identify new factors that are deranged within the bloodstream of women preceding their diagnosis of fetal growth restriction, preeclampsia or macrosomia.
 She hopes that identifying novel factors will contribute to the greater research theme of developing blood tests that could be used clinically to identify women at risk.

 She is also using the information she gains from her diagnostics work to research how and why these diseases may be occurring.
 Her vision is that a better understanding of these mechanisms will help us find new targets that therapeutics could be directed towards.

-She has published widely in many areas including ectopic pregnancy, preeclampsia and fetal growth restriction and has attracted over $5 million dollars in grant funding that has supported her research efforts, including numerous prestigious NHMRC fellowships.
-Dr Kaitu’u-Lino is also currently a named investigator on four major NHMRC project grants.
+She has published widely in many areas including ectopic pregnancy, preeclampsia and fetal growth restriction and has attracted over $10 million dollars in grant funding that has supported her research efforts, including numerous prestigious NHMRC fellowships.
+A/Prof Kaitu’u-Lino is also part of the consortium that obtained a prestigious NHMRC Synergy Grant in 2020.